PartyNextDoor: 2021–present: PartyNextDoor 4 and Some Sexy Songs 4 U

 On January 29, 2021, Party released his 2014 EP, Colours, to streaming services for the first time.
 It includes four extra tracks that were previously released as Colours 2 in 2017.

 On October 6, 2023, PartyNextDoor appeared as a guest appearance on "Members Only", the fourteenth cut of Drake's For All the Dogs.
 The track debuted at #24 on the Billboard Hot 100, marking Party's third entry on the chart.

 On April 26, 2024, PartyNextDoor released his highly-anticipated studio album, PartyNextDoor 4 which debuted at number 13 on the Canadian Albums Chart and number 10 on the Billboard 200, moving 37,000 copies in its first week.
-The album was preceded by four singles: "Her Old Friends", "Resentment", "Real Women", and "Lose my Mind".
+The album was preceded by four singles: "Her Old Friends", "Resentment", "Real Woman", and "Lose My Mind".
 Following the release of the album, PartyNextDoor embarked on his twenty-four date, Sorry, I’m Outside tour in Canada and the United States.
 The tour was later extended to the United Kingdom and Europe, adding fifteen dates.

-On November 4, 2024, PartyNextDoor released his 2015 single "Dreamin" after much anticipation without prior announcement due to a copyright issue, though previously mentioning that the song, along with Some of Your Love (and other popular unreleased songs) would never be released.
+On November 4, 2024, PartyNextDoor released his 2015 single "Dreamin" after much anticipation without prior announcement due to a copyright issue, though previously mentioning that the song would never be released.

 On February 3, 2025, PartyNextDoor and Drake announced the release of their collaborative studio album, Some Sexy Songs 4 U, which was released on February 14.
 It peaked at number one at the Billboard 200, his first number-one album on the chart.

+On August 21, 2026, PartyNextDoor released a 10-year anniversary edition of PartyNextDoor 3, adding three previously unreleased tracks: “Some of Your Love”, “Routine Rouge”, and “You Made It”.